shamansir/purescript-blessed/README.md

 * The subjects of the events handlers, so it would be easy for you to subscribe to the event of the component and get the corresponding object decoded from JSON;
 * A lot of things...

+## Installation

 It is crucial to install `npm install -g blessed` beforehand and ensure to have the latest version of node.js, or just the best one of the latest versions.

+The library is not distributed (yet?) so there's no `spago install`, sorry.
+But you may add it to `packages.dhall` using custom git link, just name it `blessed` or something.

+## Quick intro to the API

 The key in this PureScript implementation is the `Key`... and `Subject` :).
 [Subject](https://github.com/shamansir/purescript-blessed/blob/main/src/Blessed/Internal/BlessedSubj.purs).
 [NodeKey](https://github.com/shamansir/purescript-blessed/blob/main/src/Blessed/Internal/NodeKey.purs).